vk-cs/terraform-provider-vkcs/docs/resources/dc_bgp_static_announce.md

 ## Import

-Direct connect BGP instance can be imported using the `name`, e.g.
+Direct connect BGP instance can be imported using the `id`, e.g.
 ```shell
 terraform import vkcs_dc_bgp_static_announce.mydcbgpstaticannounce 8a1d9812-305b-468f-8ae5-833e181b01a8
 ```